To go to the Trend details page:

 Investigate by series

 In the Trend details view of a custom dashboard tile, you can regroup the data by a series that can provide insight into test performance.
 Use the Investigate links in the data table to select the series to chart.

 Investigating by series is available for all chart tiles.

 Which series are available for charting depends on how the chart's measures are configured.
 These series are the same as the splittings you can apply to a measure in the Tile configurator, and the Group by options in interactive charts.

 The following figure shows the series that are available when the data is charted by test.

 When you select a series to investigate, a new chart is generated.
 Use the breadcrumb trail to return to a parent chart.

 Most Trend details view features are available in an Investigate by series chart.
 For example, you can select a different chart type, or select a data point to drill down to a Raw scatter chart or to the Waterfall summary page.
 However, you can't go to an interactive chart or to the Error analysis page from an Investigate by series chart.
-You also can't change the time range or resolution.
-The applied time range (from the parent chart) is displayed above the chart.
+You also can't change the time frame or resolution.
+The applied time frame (from the parent chart) is displayed above the chart.